Why do my Officer's need suppressors?

 About the author

 Bryan McRee has been in law enforcement since 1999 and a firearms instructor since 2002.
 While his primary focus was law enforcement training Bryan has been a Detective specialized in child sexual assaults and domestic violence.
-He has also served as a school resource officer and campus police officer where he developed polices and procedures regarding active shooter response and preparation.
+He has also served as a school resource officer and campus police officer where he developed policies and procedures regarding active shooter response and preparation.